SHIVAM03669/Ecommerce-Follow-Along/README.md

 🎉 Mission Accomplished!
 With Milestone 32 completed, I’ve added another powerful tool to my React toolkit.
 Managing global state with Redux? ✅ Done and dusted!

+🌟 Milestone 33: Creating and Storing JWT in Cookies
+🎯 Learning Goals
+By the end of this milestone, I learned how to:

+Generate a JWT (JSON Web Token) using the jsonwebtoken package.
+Store the JWT securely inside a cookie.
+Set an expiration time using the maxAge option.
+Send the cookie in the HTTP response to be stored in the browser.
+📝 Steps Followed
+Installed jsonwebtoken

+Created a JWT Token

+Set Expiration Time

+Stored the Token in Cookie

+✅ With this milestone, I now understand how authentication systems can securely manage user sessions using JWTs and cookies.

+Milestone 34: Validating JWT Tokens from Cookies
+🛡️ JWT Token Validation for Protected Routes

+🌟 Overview

+This milestone focuses on securing your application by validating the JWT tokens stored in cookies.
+You’ll ensure only authenticated users can access certain pages, forming the backbone of protected routes and user-based access control.

+✨ Features

+🍪 Extract JWT token from the browser cookie.
+🔍 Send the token to the backend for validation.
+✅ Middleware checks token authenticity and validity.
+🚫 Prevents access to routes without proper authentication.

+📝 Implementation Steps

+🔍 Get Token from Cookie

+📨 Send Token to Backend

+🧠 Create JWT Middleware

+🚫 Redirect Unauthorized Users
+If token verification fails, redirect the user to the login page or return a 401 Unauthorized response.

+🚀 Next Steps
+With token validation in place, you’re now ready to implement full session management and user-specific pages with robust access control.